-Operations Research - New Issue
+Information Systems Research - New Issue

-Read the 17 new articles in the March/April 2014 issue of Organization Science.
-Members can subscribe for only $99 to the 2014 INFORMS PubsOnLine Suite and access all 13 journals back to volume 1, issue 1.
+Read the 15 new articles in the December 2014 issue ofInformation Systems Research.
+Members can subscribeto the 2015 INFORMS PubsOnLine Suite for only $104 to access all journals back to volume 1, issue 1.

 Service Science - New Issue

 - "A Network Economic Game Theory Model of a Service-Oriented Internet with Price and Quality Competition in Both Content and Network Provision"